The Evening Holler

 Even with all of our marvelous modern communication tools, we usually know much less about our neighbors than our ancestors did.

-As I sit here thinking about these things and how much we’ve lost in “neighborliness.”, my neighbor drives by in his truck.
+As I sit here thinking about these things and how much we’ve lost in “neighborliness,” my neighbor, Joe Watson, drives by in his truck.

 Then the thought hits me: maybe the evening holler isn’t as dead an art as I think it is.